|Black, red, grey, silver, fawn, parti-colored

 The Lhasalier is a beautiful mixed-breed dog, the product of a Lhasa Apso and a Cavalier King Charles Spaniel.
 These little dogs don’t typically get any bigger than 18 inches tall.
-This hybrid dog isn’t common among households but is cherished by the families that do have the honor of spending time with them.
 Lhasaliers have long, silky hair and gentle, loving eyes that display their affectionate personalities.
-They love to please their masters and will show love and affection to all their family members.
+They love to please their masters and show love and affection to all their family members.

 These dogs are mellow and don’t require much exercise to stay happy.
 But they are prone to becoming overweight as they age, so they should enjoy small bouts of activity throughout the day to help keep their weight under control.
-Luckily, Lhasaliers are happy to head outside for a walk or to play a game of fetch in the yard.
+Luckily, Lhasaliers are happy to head outside for a walk or play fetch in the yard.

-The Lhasalier isn’t big enough to be a guard dog.
-But this mixed breed is alert enough to work effectively as a watchdog around the house and property.
-Whether you are simply curious about this hybrid dog or are considering investing in one, we’ve put together a comprehensive guide that will teach you all about the Lhasalier.
+The Lhasalier isn’t big enough to be a guard dog but is alert enough to work effectively as a watchdog around the house and property.
+Whether you are simply curious about the Lhasalier or are considering investing in one, we’ve put together a comprehensive guide that will teach you all about the Lhasalier.